 This proposal also supports Transport Scotland’s recent introduction of a 20mph speed limit through Golspie, and the wider area by the Highland Council.
 Working in conjunction with this initiative, the new pedestrian crossing is intended to further reinforce to drivers that this is a low-speed area, encouraging continued compliance with the reduced speed limit.
 The Highland Council continues to undertake regular speed monitoring surveys to assess vehicle speeds and ensure the effectiveness of these measures in promoting safer travel within Golspie.

 The project is continuing, focussing on the footway works, installing pedestrian crossing apparatus, road resurfacing and road lining.
-Works are currently expected to last until early May.
+Works are currently expected to last until Friday 22 May.

 BEAR Scotland and Transport Scotland would like to thank the local community for their patience and understanding as we deliver these important improvements to Golspie’s infrastructure.